-There are plethora of products mainly in the area of food supplements in the EU/EEA.
+There is a plethora of products mainly in the area of food supplements in the EU/EEA.

-Many countries indicated (AT, IE, LV, NL, SE) that there are products on the market as food and as food-supplement.
+Many countries indicated (AT, IE, LV, NL, CZ, HU, DE, IE, SE) that there are products on the market as food and food-supplement.